 What do you do when you’re tasked with organising a day and night of restaurants for a friend’s birthday?
-You pick Portland Restaurant (my previous reviews can be seen here and here), along with another substance behind the hype restaurant they call Frenchie.
+You pick Portland Restaurant (my previous reviews can be seen here and here), along with another trophy restaurant they call Frenchie.
 There isn’t much more you need for a culinary birthday day out.

 We kick off at Portland.

 We hydrate with a bottle of Dom Rougié Viognier Minervois 2015 £38.
 It’s beautifully minerally and comes with light fruits on the palate, ‘crisp apricot and white peaches’ is an apt description.
 I don’t profess to be an expert on wine but that’s what I taste.

 These crackers with sweet red peppers and almonds go well with the Dom Rougié.

 Stawley cheese macaroons £3 – they will be any cheese lovers’ paradise.

 Crispy chicken skins, liver parfait, candied walnuts and pickled grapes £3.
 These one bite treats are pitch-perfect.

 That warm sour dough with salted butter is simply bread art.
 The deep flavours I love.